Gimzie/nsmb2-patch-collection/README.md

 - *romfs2sdmc* - Reads game data from a folder on the SD Card named `nsmb2`.
 Can be used to reload levels without having to restart the game for filesize changes.
 - *Layer 0 Restored* - Restores Layer 0 functionality.
 Does not have a spotlight effect like in NSMBWii/U, and does not appear on top of the player.
 - *Up/Down Skewers Restored* - Restores up/down skewers, which replace sprites 37 and 131, both unused in the base game.
+- *Tri-platform Collision Fix* - Fixes the incorrect collision on the small spinning lift.